mesosphere-backup/open-docs/tutorials/service-discovery.md

         * timeoutSeconds (default: 20 seconds)

-    * haproxy-marathon-bridge cron interval (default: 60 seconds)
+    * marathon-lb cron interval (default: 60 seconds)

 * The dockerized application must bind to the dynamic ports provided by Marathon using the environment variables $PORT0, $PORT1, …

 ## Alternative Approaches

+* ### haproxy-marathon-bridge (DEPRECATED)
+    Marathon ships with a simple shell script called [`haproxy-marathon-bridge`](https://github.com/mesosphere/marathon/blob/master/examples/haproxy-marathon-bridge), which uses Marathon's REST API to create a config file for HAProxy. `haproxy-marathon-bridge` provides a minimum set of functionality and is easier to understand for beginners or may be a good starting point for a custom implementation.
+Note that this script itself is now deprecated and should not be used as-is in production.
+For production use, please consider using Marathon-lb, above.

+* ### Qubit
     [Qubit](http://qubitproducts.com/) provides Bamboo, a "web daemon that automatically configures HAProxy for web services deployed on Apache Mesos and Marathon".
 See the [Bamboo GitHub repository](https://github.com/QubitProducts/bamboo) for more.